NJ Bankruptcy Law Firms

 • The Court concluded that his “biting” actions were willful.

-• It is undisputed that when someone pins a victim up against a wall and uses his teeth to forcefully bit down on the victim’s flesh, it is willful.
+• It is undisputed that when someone pins a victim up against a wall and uses his teeth to bite down on the victim’s flesh forcefully, it is willful.

 In addition, the Debtor had plead guilty to the crime.

-A cat/dog bite debt may be dischargeable debts in Bankruptcy but not a human bite.
+A cat/dog bite debt may be dischargeable in Bankruptcy, but not a human bite.

 Chapter 7 Bankruptcy

-If your debts are overwhelming, schedule a free consult with me to see if filing bankruptcy is an option for you.
+If your debts are overwhelming, schedule a free consultation with me to determine whether filing for bankruptcy is an option for you.

-I will review your debts and review what debts are dischargeable in Chapter 7 bankruptcy as well as other Chapters of Bankruptcy.
+I will review your debts and explain what is dischargeable in Chapter 7 bankruptcy and other bankruptcy Chapters.

 Contact Me Today: Ralph A. Ferro, Jr., Esq.
 (201) 446-5904